Back to list

 Allah is the One who raised the heavens without pillars that you can see.

 Everything is already administered.
 The cosmos does not wait for human hesitation to be coherent.
-The world resembles a great portal that has stood open for a long time.
-Obedience is not being crushed by a miracle: it is entering an order that already exists, even when one pretends not to see it.
+Truth does not arrive to inject meaning into an empty world; it arrives to reveal that this world was already connected to its Lord.
+The world resembles a portal that has stood open since the beginning.
+Obedience is not a novel invention: it is a conscious entry into an order that already works, whether one has noticed it or not.

 An Extended Earth